Table of Contents

 Managers make structures required for setting and achieving goals.
 They ensure that systems are there to achieve desired outcomes.

 Eighth difference between leadership and management: Leaders coach, managers direct

-Leaders know that team members who work for them have the answers or have ability to find them.
+Leaders know that team member who works for them have the answers or have the ability to find them.
 They find their people competent and are optimistic about their potential.
-Managers assign tasks and guide on the way to accomplish them.
+Managers assign tasks and guide them on the way to accomplish them.